Pancho63/Line2/README.md

 -194 195 : 16Bit 360° rotation
 -196 : load image : 11 ranges : 1 : no image, 2 : image1 ....
 11 : image10

-in OSC respond to port 7003, initialy conceive for DLight light software
+in OSC respond to port 7003, initialy conceived for DLight lighting software